opeik/tekken-handbook/Basics/Movement.md

 Unlike other fighting games, Tekken allows you to instantly cancel movement into other movement, meaning there is little commitment to moving.
 At any point you can cancel a forward dash into a sidestep, or retreat by cancelling into a back dash.

-*Click any video to open a larger version in a new tab*.

 {: .no_toc }
 ## Table of contents